openharmony/location_location_cangjie_wrapper/README.md

 - Obtains the current location.
 - Checks whether the location service is enabled.

-Compared to arkts, the following functionalities are currently not supported:
+Compared with the API capabilities provided by ArkTS, the following functionalities are currently not supported:

 - Registers a listener for location changes with a location request initiated.
 - Unregisters the listener for location changes with the corresponding location request deleted.